whosonfirst/go-webhookd/README.md

 What is the simplest webhook-wrangling server-daemon-thing.

 In many ways (at least so far) this is nothing more than a fancy bucket-brigade.
 By design.

 Receivers handle the actual webhook side of things, doing auth and basic sanity checking and validation.
 Assuming everything is as it should be receivers return a bag of bytes (the actual webhook message that may or may not be massaged depending the receiver).
-That bag is then handed to a dispatcher which does _something_ with those bytes.
+That bag is then handed to one or more dispatchers which do _something_ with those bytes.
 Those details, including security considerations are left as an exercise to the reader.

+In between (receivers and dispatchers) are an optional chain of transformations which accept bytes as their input, do _something_ with those bytes, and then return bytes.

 ## Install